workleap/wl-reusable-workflows/README.md

 This workflow creates links between jira cards and pull requests based on branch names.

+## LinearB

+This workflow will create a deployment entry in LinearB for the provided environment.

 ## License

 Copyright © 2024, Workleap.
 This code is licensed under the Apache License, Version 2.0.
 You may obtain a copy of this license at https://github.com/gsoft-inc/gsoft-license/blob/master/LICENSE.